 Allergen Information:

-These homemade pastries are gluten-free, oat-free, soy-free, and egg-free (if you skip the egg wash.)
+- egg-free (if you skip the egg wash)

-Trust me, it is worth it.
+Trust me; it is worth it.
 If you LOVE this gluten-free pastry recipe, wait until you try my Gluten-Free Cheese Danish recipe!!

 Flour Blends Tested:

-1. King Arthur Measure for Measure—This blend works really well in my recipes.
+- 1. King Arthur Measure for Measure—This blend worked well in this pastry recipe, but not as well as using my pastry flour blend.
 I don’t have to let the flour blend rest in the batter.

-Ingredients Notes:
+Other Ingredients Notes:

 For the full list of ingredients and amounts, please go to the recipe card below.